-Hotels are under attack by bed bugs with a majority of major hotel chains reporting bed bug cases in many of their properties.
-We deal mainly with independent hotel owners looking to treat their rooms and wanted to share how these hotels handle bed bugs and what their perspective is on this epidemic.
+Hotels are under attack by bed bugs, with most major hotel chains reporting bed bug cases in many of their properties.
+We deal mainly with independent hotel owners looking to treat their rooms.
+We wanted to share how these hotels handle bed bugs and their perspective on this epidemic.

-It’s an unfortunate reality that many of the hotels we stay in have been or are in fact partially infested with bed bugs.
-Hotels are prime victims and carriers of bed bugs because of the constant turnover of guests, which exponentially increases the odds of at least one room being exposed to bed bugs.
-There are many states across the country that we deal with, but the majority of hotels with infestations preside in New York, New Jersey, Ohio, and California.
-These states continue to be hot spots where the probability of staying in an infested hotel would be the greatest in our opinion.
+It’s an unfortunate reality that many of the hotels we stay in have been or are, in fact, partially infested with bed bugs.
+Hotels are prime victims and carriers of bed bugs because of the constant turnover of guests, exponentially increasing the odds of at least one room being exposed to bed bugs.
+There are many states across the country that we deal with.
+Still, most hotels with infestations reside in New York, New Jersey, Ohio, Georgia, and California.
+In our opinion, these states continue to be hot spots where the probability of staying in an infested hotel would be the greatest.

-In hotels that are infested with bed bugs, it’s not uncommon for guests to complain about bed bugs bites to the front desk or even to not have any bed bug bites and inadvertently bring bed bugs back to their home on their suitcases or clothing.
-Being bitten by bed bugs while on vacation can detract from the enjoyment and cause increased stress and insomnia.
+In hotels infested with bed bugs, it’s not uncommon for guests to complain about bed bug bites to the front desk or even to not have any bed bug bites and inadvertently bring bed bugs back to their home on their suitcases or clothing.
+Being attacked by bed bugs while on vacation can detract from enjoyment and cause increased stress and insomnia.

-So who's to blame and how do hotels deal with complaints of bed bug bites as well as accusations that home infestations originated from their properties?
+So who's to blame, and how do hotels deal with complaints of bed bug bites and accusations that home infestations originated from their properties?

-Hotels are of course for-profit private entities that rely on high occupancies to drive the bottom line.
-This makes dealing with bed bugs very expensive not only for the treatments of the rooms but also for the lost revenue they lose when infested rooms cannot be used.
-Hotels offer a valuable service in offering rooms, but fall victim to guests carrying bed bugs into the property where they, in turn, infect other guests.
+Hotels are for-profit private entities that rely on high occupancies to drive the bottom line.
+This makes dealing with bed bugs costly not only for the treatments of the rooms but also for the lost revenue they lose when infested rooms cannot be used.
+Hotels offer a valuable service in providing spaces but fall victim to guests carrying bed bugs into the property, where they, in turn, infect other guests.
+Lovely, I know.

-If you are wondering if a hotel with bed bugs will shut down a floor or even an entire hotel that’s infested with bed bugs the answer is probably not.
-With issues in the current economy and with fewer people traveling for business and pleasure, hotels need revenue more than ever.
-I genuinely believe that hotel owners look out for their patrons and take extensive steps to prevent bed bugs infestations, but it's a losing battle in many cases.
+Will a hotel with bed bugs shut down a floor or even an entire hotel infested with bed bugs?
+The answer is probably not.
+With issues in the current economy and fewer people traveling for business and pleasure, hotels need more revenue than ever.
+Hotel owners look out for their patrons and take extensive steps to prevent bed bug infestations.
+Still, it's a losing battle in many cases.

 So, if you're in a hotel and you're bitten, what can you expect from the hotel?
-In most scenarios, hotels will refund your money or move you to another room.
-With most hotel rooms booked on credit cards, you are eligible to be in a dispute, especially for bed bug reasons, you can be sure that they will attempt to satisfy you.
-Based on the property owners and managers we've spoken to, they do not place people in rooms they know are infested as this too is bad for business and not ethically correct.
+In most scenarios, hotels refund your money or move you to another room.
+With most hotel rooms booked on credit cards, you are eligible to be in dispute, especially for bed bug reasons.
+You can be sure that they will attempt to satisfy you.
+Based on the property owners and managers we've spoken to, they do not place people in rooms they know are infested.
+This, too, is bad for business and not ethically correct.

-One issue that is becoming a growing issue within hotels is guests falsely reporting bed bugs bites to gain free stays in hotels.
-It's very difficult for hotels to fight false claims of bed bug bites especially with the widespread coverage in the news about hotel infestations.
-Some people even think they are being bitten by bed bugs when in fact it's just an allergy to the hotel's lotions, soap, or shampoo.
-This too can be an issue as guests are quick to accuse the hotel of bed bug negligence.
+One issue that is becoming a growing issue within hotels is guests falsely reporting bed bug bites to gain free stays in hotels.
+It's challenging for hotels to fight false claims of bed bug bites, especially with the widespread coverage in the news about hotel infestations.
+Some people even think they are being bitten by bed bugs when it's just an allergy to the hotel's lotions, soap, or shampoo.
+This can be a problem as guests quickly accuse the hotel of bed bug negligence.

-One of the biggest complaints we hear from guests, that recently stayed in a hotel, is now they have bed bugs.
-I can tell you from experience that hotels will state that it's impossible to prove that bed bugs from their property infested the guests' homes and therefore they are not responsible.
-I’m assuming the guest could sue the hotel in small claims court for damages, but this is rare.
-There are of course steps to greatly reduce bringing bed bugs home from hotels including the use of the Packtite heat treatment device, drying clothing on high heat, and using bed bug luggage sprays before and after the hotel stay.
+One of the biggest complaints we hear from guests who recently stayed in a hotel is that they now have bed bugs.
+I can tell you from experience that hotels will state that it's impossible to prove that bed bugs from their property infest the guests' homes, so they are not responsible.
+The guest could sue the hotel in small claims court for damages, but this is rare.
+There are steps to reduce bringing bed bugs home from hotels.
+Such as using the Packtite heat treatment device, drying clothing on high heat, and using bed bug luggage sprays before and after the hotel stay.